 Sultan Amir-Ahmad Bathhouse, with an area of around 1,000 square metres, consists of two main parts: the dressing hall and hot bathing hall.

 The interior of the bathhouse is decorated with turquoise and gold tilework, plasterwork, brickwork, as well as artistic paintings.
-The roof of the bathhouse is made of multiple domes that contain convex glasses to provide sufficient lighting to the bathhouse while concealing it from the outside.
+The roof of the bathhouse is made of multiple domes that contain convex glasses.
+They provide sufficient lighting to the bathhouse while concealing it from the outside.

 Here are the Mizan News Agency’s photos of the unique Iranian bathhouse in Iran’s Kashan: